 Favero ASSIOMA Review – Longterm Report

-Favero Assioma Review Duo Uno Power Meter Pedal WAHOO ELEMNTMy original Favero Assioma Review was in August 2017.
-Six and a half years on they are still going strong and I used my original (& only) pair this week.
+My original Favero Assioma Review was in August 2017.
+Six and a half years on, they are still going strong, and I used my original (& only) pair this week.
 They are like many other sports sensors – as they always work correctly, it is that simple.

-There are lots of positive points and a few negative points included below, and I really had to think hard to find some negatives.
-The VERY detailed review is further below, if you have half an hour to spare for a good read about every last detail, there is a table of contents to help you skip to the appropriate section.
+There are many positive points and a few negative points included below, and I had to think hard to find some negatives.
+The VERY detailed review is further below; if you have half an hour to spare for a good read about every last detail, there is a table of contents to help you skip to the appropriate section.

 My Favero ASSIOMAs were probably the first pair ever used in the UK. #NoTeethingTroubles.
 Go figure.
 Great Design.
 Great Build.
 Many thousands of miles.
-Still working fine.
-Still accurate and, as GPLAMA and DCRAINMAKER also use them as comparators in tests, you know they are accurate.
+They are still working fine.
+They are still accurate, and GPLAMA and DCRAINMAKER also use them as test comparators; reviewers find them accurate.

 Check Current Pricing at several local retailers: link

 Favero discourages discounting.
-In Europe, this link above will take you through to the best current prices at Amazon (UK), Power Meter City (USA).
+In Europe, this link above will take you through to the best current prices at Amazon (UK), Power Meter City (USA), and a few other select retailers.

 Long Term Review - Feedback